Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 def run(self):
 # Execute a loop when the ROS2 system is running normally.
 while rclpy.ok():
-# Print "Hello World" to the node’s log.
+# Print "Hello World" to the node's log.
 self.get_logger().info('Hello World')
 # Sleep for 0.5s to control the loop time.
 time.sleep(0.5)